 Jaap Nico Hamburger is the current Composer in Residence with Mécénat Musica in Montréal.
 His compositions include commissions from Turning Point Ensemble, Ensemble Caprice, the Jerusalem Baroque Orchestra, and an original contribution for the project, “400 Years of Dutch Keyboard Music’”.
 His compositions have been performed and recorded with l'Orchestre Metropolitain de Montreal and Ensemble Caprice.
-He was recently commissioned by the Government of the Netherlands and the United Nations to compose a new concerto for harp and orchestra to be premiered by Lavinia Meijer in 2021 on the occasion of the 80th anniversary of the foundation of the International Court of Justice.
+He was recently commissioned by the Government of the Netherlands and the United Nations to compose a new concerto for harp and orchestra that was premiered by Lavinia Meijer in April 2021 on the occasion of the 75th anniversary of the International Court of Justice.
 Other commissions include works for Discovery Channel as well as broadcasting companies in the UK and the Netherlands.
 He is a Canadian Music Centre Associate Composer and President & CEO of Orange Music Inc., a Vancouver music production company.

 Born in Amsterdam, The Netherlands, he started his musical education at the age of 3, and studied piano with Ruben Lifschitz, Alexandre Hrisanide and Youri Egorov.
 He graduated from the Royal Sweelinck Conservatorium of Music in Amsterdam, with a soloist degree in piano.
 He has lived in Canada since August 2000.
 Recent recordings include the release of Jaap Nico Hamburger: Chamber Symphonies Nos.
 1 and 2 and Jaap Nico Hamburger: Piano Concerto, released through Leaf Music in 2020.